-Delicious tender chicken meatballs, smothered in sauce and cheese, and baked until bubbly hot.
+Delicious chicken parmesan meatballs, smothered in sauce and cheese, and baked until bubbly hot.
 This new twist on an Italian classic is easy to make and will quickly become a family favorite!

-This Baked Chicken Meatball Parmesan has been lurking around in my head for awhile.
+This Baked Chicken Parmesan Meatballs has been lurking around in my head for a while.
 In general, I’m a big meatball fan.
 I didn’t used to be but over the years I’ve learned to appreciate meatballs for a variety of reasons.